joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 10. A browser window will then popup, **authenticate to Azure** _(connect to the Azure tenant that has access to the Azure subscription you wish to set up Azure Optimization Engine on)_.
 11. Once authentication, you will need to **confirm** the Azure **subscription** you want to deploy Azure Optimization Engine to.
 12. ![](/uploads/aoe-selectazsubscription.png)
-13. Once your subscription is selected, it's time to **select** a **naming prefix** for your resources _(if you select Enter you can manually name each resource),_ in my case my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organisation/use-case as you may run into issues with the name already being used.
+13. Once your subscription is selected, it's time to **select** a **naming prefix** for your resources _(if you select Enter you can manually name each resource),_ in my case my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organization/use-case as you may run into issues with the name already being used.
 14. ![](/uploads/aoe-selectazprefix.png)
-15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource, I am creating this from fresh so will select '**N**'
+15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource, I am creating this from fresh so will select **'N**'
 16. ![](/uploads/aoe-selectazloganalyticworkspace.png)
 17. The Azure Optimization **Engine will now check that the names and resources are available** to be deployed to your subscriptions and resources _(nothing is deployed during this stage - if there is an error, you can fix the issue and go back)_.
 18. Once validation has passed, **select** the **region** that Azure Optimization will be deployed to, I will deploy to australiaeast, so I select 1.